ryan-aday/Matlab_Generic_ulg_Parser/README.md

 # Instructions:

-1. Please download Matlab from ToolQuest.
+1. Please download Matlab R2023a.
 The version doesn't matter, but please download the latest version if possible.
 2. Open Aday_AltaX_ulog_Timestamp_GPS_Reader_Final.m.
 3. Click on the "Run" button.
 4. Enter the .ulg file name in the console at the bottom of the Matlab screen, without entering '.ulg' at the end.
 Example: myFilenameWithoutTheExtension